temporalio/documentation/docs/typescript/troubleshooting.md

 :::

-This is invalid because reading from the filesystem is a non-deterministic operation: the file may change from the time of the original Worklfow Execution to when the Workflow is replayed.
+This is invalid because reading from the filesystem is a non-deterministic operation: the file may change from the time of the original Workflow Execution to when the Workflow is replayed.

 You'll typically see an error in this form in the Webpack output: